Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Instantons

 The phenomenological model~\cite{Shuryak2} predicts that the instanton (or anti-instanton) density is 8$\times10^{-4}$ [GeV$^{4}$]; accordingly, the number density of the instantons and anti-instantons of the standard configuration is

 and the number of instantons and anti-instantons of the standard configuration in the physical volume $V_{\text{phys}}$ is

 Similar to the computations of the number density of the monopoles and anti-monopoles, we estimate the number density of the instantons and anti-instantons of the standard configurations.
-The calculated results are listed in Table~\ref{tb:num_ins_desn_or} in~\ref{sec:mon_and_ins_dens}.
+The calculated results and the simulation parameters are listed in Table 4 in~\cite{Hasegawa5}.

 First, to confirm the effects of the finite lattice volume on the calculated results, we set the value of the parameter $\beta$ to 5.8124, 5.8457, 5.9256, and 6.0000 and vary the lattice volumes as shown in the left panel of Fig.~\ref{fig:ins_dens_or}.
 This shows that the numerical results are consistent with the prediction~(\ref{eq:ins_dens}) and that the effects of the finite lattice volume are negligible.